Know how to make a DIY solar-powered cell phone charger here, so you’ll still have communication in emergency situations.

 Through this DIY solar-powered phone charger, your communication to everyone won’t be interrupted.
 This can save your life if you’re in a survival situation and you want to ask for help using your phone.

-So, build your own solar power system now and get ready for the big outdoor fun!
+It’s great to include this in your DIY solar projects.
+Build your own solar power system now and get ready for the big outdoor fun!

 - Make a DIY Solar Cooker from an Old TV